Jarah Mariano: Career

 Mariano has appeared in ads for Abercrombie & Fitch, MAC, Armani Exchange, Sephora, Roxy Quiksilver, Redken, H&M, Avon, Old Navy, Dereon, Levi's, PacSun and Rock and Republic, as well as numerous catalogs for Victoria's Secret.
-She graced the April/May 2007 cover for Complex Magazines 5th Anniversary Issue and has appeared in fashion magazines such as Self, Taiwan Vogue, L'uomo Vogue, Glamour, Elle, and Italian Vanity Fair.
+She graced the April/May 2007 cover for Complex Magazines 5th Anniversary Issue and has appeared in fashion magazines such as Self, Taiwan Vogue, L'uomo Vogue, Glamour, Elle and Italian Vanity Fair.
 She has walked in fashion shows in Miami and New York.
 Mariano made her Sports Illustrated Swimsuit Edition debut in 2008 and followed up this appearance in 2009.
-She appeared uncredited in the title sequence of the James Bond movie Skyfall in 2012.
+She appeared uncredited in the title sequence of the James Bond film Skyfall in 2012.

-Mariano's television credits include Jay-Z's comeback music video "Show Me What You Got" and a cameo in the NBC television series Chuck, several commercials for Old Navy, minor roles in Steven Spielberg's "Minority Report" and Hal Hartley's "The Girl From Monday", as well as a recurring role in "Rescue Me".
+Mariano's television credits include Jay-Z's comeback music video "Show Me What You Got" and a cameo in the NBC television series Chuck, several commercials for Old Navy, minor roles in Steven Spielberg's Minority Report and Hal Hartley's The Girl from Monday, as well as a recurring role in Rescue Me.
 In 2009, she appeared in the music video for "Love Again" and "Kiss Kiss Kiss (키스키스키스)" by experimental fusion music Korean group Clazziquai Project.

 Personal life

 In September 2023, Mariano married actor Milo Ventimiglia.
-On September 29, 2024, Mariano announced that she was pregnant with their first child.
-They welcomed their first child, a daughter, on January 23, 2025.
+They have two children.